-Years 5 and 6 Ukulele Classes
+Years 5 & 6 IMP Ukulele in Schools

 The ACT Instrumental Music Program provides group instruction on ukulele to students in Years 5 and 6 at participating primary schools.
-This particular program of instruction currently operates in four of Canberra’s 56 public primary schools and is designed to supplement the music education of students in Years 5 and 6.
+This particular program of instruction currently operates in three of Canberra’s 56 public primary schools and is designed to supplement the music education of students in Years 5 and 6.
 It is not the intention or purpose of the Instrumental Music Program to be the sole provider of any student’s music education.

 IMP staff are qualified ACT Education Directorate teachers employed under the same conditions as teachers in ACT public schools.
 All IMP teachers hold qualifications in music and/or education and have experience in instrumental music performance and pedagogy.

-At regular intervals throughout the year (usually once per term), ukulele classes from different schools will combine to rehearse together.
+At regular intervals throughout the year (usually once per term), ukulele bands from different schools will combine to rehearse together.
 This provides students with the opportunity to play and perform as part of a larger ensemble.

 Student Selection